Bachelor of Social Welfare

-Graduates typically find employment as welfare and community workers in various roles within the community services sector.
+As welfare and community workers in various roles within the community services sector.
 These include government and non-government positions in fields such as child protection, disability services, housing services, youth work, aged care, alcohol and drug rehabilitation, community engagement, mental health services, and domestic violence services.

 The course is accredited by the Australian Community Workers Association (ACWA).
 Graduates are eligible to join ACWA.

 In line with ACWA requirements, students undertake 400 hours of supervised on-the-job training.
 This is completed in two separate organisations in different fields of practice so that students gain a diversity of experience.

 Placements may include working across a variety of client groups, such as older people, or young people and families at the individual, group, organisational or community level of practice.
 Students may undertake placements in social welfare settings such as child protection, drugs and alcohol, criminal justice, community education, housing, emergency relief, family interventions and domestic violence.